fpcoutinho/sanhaua/README.md

 ## Usage

-This section describes how to import Sanhauá as an external package and use in within your project
+This section describes how to import Sanhauá as an external package and use it within your project

 <br>